2001 Montserratian general election

 General elections were held in Montserrat on 2 April 2001.
 The result was a victory for the New People's Liberation Movement (NLPM), which won seven of the nine seats in the Legislative Council.
 NLPM leader John Osborne became Chief Minister.

+Background

+On 2 February 2001 Health Minister Adelina Tuitt and Communications Minister Rupert Weekes resigned from the cabinet of Chief Minister David Brandt.
+This led to the collapse of the government, which only had a one-seat majority, and forced early general elections.

 Electoral system

 A new electoral system was introduced for the 2001 elections as a result of the volcanic eruptions rendering four of the seven constituencies uninhabitable.
 The seven single-member constituencies were replaced with one nine-member constituency in which voters could vote for nine candidates.

 Campaign

 A total of 24 candidates contested the elections.
 The NLPM and the National Progressive Party both fielded nine candidates, with six independents also running.